-(The points below are a summary - full details about potential planning issues are explained in the next section.)
+(The points below are a summary - more details on planning issues are explained in the next section.)

 IS THE LAND IN A CONSERVATION AREA?

 If so, the Buyer will need consent for tree felling / demolition - and planning permissions will generally be harder to obtain.
 Check that planning permissions for any works carried out from 2013 had been obtained (if required) and that anything before 2013 had Conservation Area Consent.